 Bridget has more than 30 years experience as an urban designer and is currently the City Architect/Design Director for the City of Sydney.
 She has worked on major public domain and infrastructure projects in Australia and the United States, including the Sydney 2000 Olympic Games.

-Caroline directs design in architecture and urbanism for the Arup Australasian region.
-She is a highly skilled designer, communicator and leader of teams on complex city shaping projects.
+Caroline is a highly skilled designer, communicator and leader of teams on complex city shaping projects.
 Her experience spans 31 years and projects designing new communities, urban regeneration around transport hubs, city and town centres, universities, public spaces, public buildings, mixed use and multi-residential buildings.

 Michael is an urban designer and strategic planner who has spent the last 20 plus years working on projects around the world.
 In his practice, Michael focuses on creating compelling, place-led design solutions and delivering projects that work to increase the quality of life of community residents, whether through strategic planning and policy development, individual site design or large-scale master plans, urban design for new transportation corridors, or the design of a community park or intimate urban plaza.